tx-lin/vmSafeguard/README.md

 ## Other

-If you detect an error in EWMT, please open a github issue, or contact me mailto:brlndtech@gmail.com
+If you detect an error in vmSafeguard, please open a github issue, or contact me mailto:brlndtech@gmail.com

 #### <center>Brlndtech &copy; 2020</center>